How to increase restaurant sales: 13 practical ideas

 Attract new customers: Gain more visibility and increase sales by tapping into a customer base of millions of people who use Uber’s platform for on-demand rides and delivery.

-Turn customers into regulars: Keep customers coming back by offering loyalty programs, engaging with them through reviews, and leveraging insights to understand what they love.
+Turn customers into regulars: Keep customers coming back by engaging with them through reviews sending them special offers, and leveraging insights to understand what they love.

 Streamline operations: Accept and manage orders with ease, monitor your performance, and streamline online delivery without disrupting operations.